rebolek/REN/readme.md

 ###Why?

 It's much easier to eyes than XML and JSON but at the same time it's at least as powerful.
-Broader datatype support is also great property of RENO.
+Broader datatype support is also great property of REN.

 ##Syntax